ReallyGoodSmarts/datanews-rig-demo/README.md

 - add tooltips
 - try to use aspect ratio and the padding trick to establish div size
 - fix the load-flash (use onMount?)
+- limit the properties in the data map (in mapshaper?) to reduce file size